iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 d.add_trick('roll over')
 e.add_trick('play dead')
 ```
+&#10;
-&#10;Shared data can have possibly surprising effects with involving mutable objects
+Shared data can have possibly surprising effects with involving mutable objects
 such as lists and dictionaries.
 For example, the *tricks* list in the following
 code should not be used as a class variable because just a single list would be
 shared by all *Dog* instances: